RohanKaushik6789/html_css_project11/readme.md

 Eventough my exams is in 4 days but still giving my efforts and not leaving practice

-## What I have learnt in this Project
-   - This Project is Created only using flexbox because I want to explore the Flexbox bugs and want to learn that
-   - you can see my HTML file how well planned and ordered it is as I am begginer I  loved that style that I used
-## Font used
-  - Lato google font

   ## How to add Icons from Fontawesome to HTML code